varsha-sherla/Lyrics-Generator-Model-Using-Recurrent-Neural-Networks/README.md

   - Generates new song lyrics based on a seed phrase provided by the user.
   - The model predicts one character at a time, allowing for flexible and creative outputs.

+## Dataset
+The dataset used for training the lyric generation model is sourced from Kaggle and is named AZLyrics.
+For the sake of simplicity and efficiency, a single CSV file, **azlyrics_lyrics_w.csv**, has been utilized.
+This file contains a comprehensive collection of song lyrics, which was instrumental in training the model to generate coherent and creative lyrics.
+Using this dataset allowed for a streamlined development process while still providing a rich variety of text data for effective model training.

  ## Prerequisites